ahmedmamdouh111/RAQIB/README.md

 - Ahmed Mamdouh
 - Abdallah Kamel

+## 👨‍💻 Author

+**Zyad Atef**

+Backend Developer & Team Leader

+Faculty of Computers & Artificial Intelligence, Cairo University

 ---

-## License
+## 📄 License

-This project was developed for educational purposes as part of a Graduation Project.
+This project was developed as part of the **RAQIB Graduation Project**.

+## Project Objective

+RAQIB aims to simplify the process of reporting urban issues by combining Artificial Intelligence, real-time communication, and interactive mapping into a single platform.
+The system enhances collaboration between citizens and local authorities, helping improve response time, prioritize high-risk incidents, and support the development of safer and smarter cities.

+---